The application period for the 2021-2022 ULI Apgar Thought Leader Award has closed.

 Fill out our form to receive updates on the ULI Apgar Thought Leader Award here.

-The Urban Land Institute is pleased to introduce the ULI Apgar Thought Leader Award, sponsored by ULI Foundation Governor and Trustee Mahlon “Sandy” Apgar.
+The Urban Land Institute is pleased to introduce the ULI Apgar Thought Leader Award, supported by Julia Morgan Society member and ULI Trustee Mahlon “Sandy” Apgar.
 This biennial award offers ULI members an opportunity to pursue research and writing with the goal of publishing in Urban Land magazine online and/or in print.

 The award will encourage thought leadership and clarity of thought on subjects that exemplify, reflect, and champion best practices in responsible land use and which reinforce the mission of ULI in cities and communities worldwide.
 The award will give preference to authors who are not professional writers or prominent authorities in their fields to encourage young practitioners and emerging experts.